How To Easily Make Matcha At Home? (5 Bamboo Whisk Matcha Alternatives)

 The ceremony uses several tools to prepare the matcha, like a traditional bowl and bamboo whisk, or rather, a chawan and chasen respectively.

-You’re also going to need to use ceremonial grade matcha… yes there are different grades of matcha, you can read about them in my post here.
+You’re also going to need to use ceremonial grade matcha… yes there are different grades of matcha.

 Add 1/2 tsp of matcha powder to a chawan with 60 ml of warm water (175 degrees).
 Using a matcha bamboo whisk, quickly whisk the water in an M or a W motion until a nice froth begins to appear.
 Then you enjoy it straight from the bowl.